MartijnDingemans/delayed_reactant_labeling/docs/source/extensive_example.rst

 Defining the error metric
 -------------------------

-For the typical DRL experiment, the focus is on the initial part of the curve, as this is where the largest changes occur.
+For a typical DRL experiment, the initial part of the curve is the most important, as this is where the largest changes occur.
 When we optimize the model, we can weigh these initial parts more heavily than others.
-Below a function, or combination of functions, can be given which will construct the weight of each datapoint.
+Below a function, or combination of functions, can be given which will construct the relative weight given to each datapoint.
 Furthermore, the type of error (MAE, MAPE, RMSE) can be defined here.

 .. code-block:: python